uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week9'>Week 9 (week of Mon, Mar 29th)</a>

+Hi, all,

+I have capstone abstract approvals from many of you.
+I just sent an email to those that I do **not** have an approved abstract for.
+If you didn't get an email from me about 5 minutes ago, then I have your abstract approval recorded.
+Note that I also confirmed each capstone approval with the students in each group when I received it.

+This week and next week are for you to work on the project itself.
+I'll be sending out instructions for writing the technical report next week, and you can get started on it as soon as you finish your project.
+There isn't much else for this week's update.

+Stay healthy!

+Best,
+-Aaron Bloomfield

 ### <a name='week10'>Week 10 (week of Mon, Apr 5th)</a>

 ### <a name='week11'>Week 11 (week of Mon, Apr 12th)</a>